persello/norminal/README.md

 ![norminal logo](res/logo.png)

 An app for everything about SpaceX.
+You can become a tester [here](https://forms.gle/iV13h3YhravpxaaL9) (iOS >14.0 required, iPads not supported).